craftmade/craftmade/README.md

 ## Installation

-1. cd to project and run `npm install`
+1. cd to project and run `yarn install`
-2. Run `gulp` to build and start server on port 3000
+2. Run `yarn start` to build and start server on port 3000

 ## Tasks

-1. `gulp` - Default task to build and run server
+1. `yarn start` - Default task to build and run server
-2. `gulp prod` - Minify everything to prepare for deploy
+2. `yarn build` - Minify everything to prepare for deploy
-3. `gulp deploy` - Deploy to gh-pages